Soumyadebbatabyal1/project-weatherapp/README.md

 **If you wonder how to use this app follow these steps:

-- Navigate to the Weather App web page i.e.,  https://64e6-116-206-201-212.ngrok-free.app/
-- Enter the name of the city you would like to get weather data for in the input field provided.
+- Navigate to the Weather App web page i.e.,  https://64e6-116-206-201-212.ngrok-free.app/ -Enter a keyword or phrase related to the type of article you would like to find in the Get button.
-- Click the "Get Forecast" button to retrieve the weather data.
-- The current weather information and 5-day weather forecast will be displayed on the page.
+- Press the "Search" button or hit enter on your keyboard.
+- A list of articles related to your search will appear below the search bar.
+- Click on any article to view its details, including the title, author, description, and publication date.
+- You can also save articles by clicking on the "Save" button below each article.
+Saved articles can be viewed on the "Saved Articles" page.
+- To remove a saved article, click on the "Remove" button below the article on the "Saved Articles" page.

 **Implementation Details: